 6. ALL of Your Creditors and Accounts

-Now that your government forms are filed, it’s time to focus on your creditors.
+As you finish filing all your government forms, it’s time to notify all of your creditors.
 We advise starting with your employer and your banking institutions.
-Usually, they will ask you to file a form in-person and show a certified copy of your marriage certificate (and occasionally your new SS card.)
+Typically, they will ask you to file a form in-person and show a certified marriage certificate (and occasionally your new SS card.)